HUNTINGHOUND/cardnimarchitect/README.md

 The winner removes the last stone(s).

-Each player has a set of cards with numbers 1 through 1 + ceiling(s / 3).
+Each player has a set of cards from 1 to k where k is predetermined

 The first player chooses a card and removes exactly that number of stones.